OpenWRT, WiFi 6E

 - In a full mesh topology, each node connects directly to others.

-- In a partial mesh network, only part of the nodes are connected.
+- In a partial mesh network, only part of the nodes is connected.

 What are the benefits of a mesh network?